Cleaning Mold From a Keurig Coffee Maker's Water Reservoir

 - calcium buildup on parts

 Did you know that routine cleanings will help ensure great-tasting coffee, coffee maker performance, and a germ-free machine?
 An uncleaned coffee maker can harbor mold and other harmful germs.
-The National Sanitation Foundation study found that kitchens were the “germiest” places in the home.
+A National Sanitation Foundation study found that kitchens were the “germiest” places in the home.
 The study went on to note that kitchen items, including coffee maker reservoirs, have higher germ counts than a bathroom doorknob or light switch.

-How to Clean your Keurig
+How to Clean Your Keurig Coffee Maker

 - Run this solution through the machine with no K-cup inserted.
 If your Keurig has never been cleaned or is badly clogged, you may need to repeat the process more than once.

 - Once you have run the white vinegar solution through your machine, run plain water through three or four times to rinse all of the vinegar.